dannyalbus1997/js_learning/readme.md

 Q2:what is event loop in one line
 Answer :The event loop is what lets JavaScript handle asynchronous code by running queued tasks when the main code finishes, without blocking execution.

+Q3:what is promise in js in one line
+answer: A Promise is an object that represents the completion or failure of an asynchronous operation.

+Q4: Hoisting
+answer: JavaScript is when variable and function declarations are moved to the top of their scope before code execution.

 # type of all the variable
 typeof undefined // "undefined"